attila-lendvai/maru/README.md

 then you need to *bootstrap* it:

-1) first implement the support for it in your compiler, and produce an executable that already supports this new version of the language
+1) first implement the support for it in your compiler, and produce an executable that can already compile this new version of the language
-2) then you can start using this feature, and now you may even rewrite the implementation of this feature, and use/assume this feature in it.
+2) after that you can start using this feature, and now you may even rewrite the implementation of this very feature, and use/assume this feature in it.

 It's a confusing enough process, so it makes sense to fork the codebase at the point between 1) and 2).
-Strictly speaking, checking out a specific prior commit would be enough for bootstrapping, but you may want to harmonize the build system, or you need to `git cherry-pick` some fixes into 1), and sometimes the implementation of the new feature simply requires two parallel, wildly diverged instances of the codebase, until the feature is fully implemented/debugged.
+Strictly speaking, checking out and building a specific prior commit would be enough for bootstrapping, but you may want to harmonize the build system, or you need to `git cherry-pick` some fixes into 1), and sometimes the implementation of the new feature simply requires two parallel, wildly diverged instances of the codebase, until the feature is fully implemented/debugged/bootstrapped.
 But once it's working fine, the old branch becomes irrelevant/stale, except for:

 - didactic purposes (easier to follow how a language grows)